html5rocks/www.html5rocks.com/content/tutorials/webcomponents/imports/en/index.md

 1. An import's mimetype is `text/html`.

-- Resources from other origins need to be CORs-enabled.
+- Resources from other origins need to be CORS-enabled.

 -  Consecutive imports from the same URL are retrieved once.
 That shouldn't be surprising given that stylseheets behave the same way.
 For example: